axiros/pytest2md/README.tmpl.md

 <!-- badges: http://thomas-cokelaer.info/blog/2014/08/1013/ -->

-Few things are more annoying than stuff which does not work as announced, especially when you find out only after an invest.
+Few things are more annoying than stuff which does not work as announced, especially when you find out only after an invest of time and energy.

 Documentation is often prone to produce such situations, since hard to keep 100% in sync with the code evolution.

 <!-- autogen tutorial -->
 <!-- autogen tutorial -->